serignefallou-18/atm-management-system/README.md

 <div align="center"class="titre">
  ATM MANAGEMENT SYSTEM
 </div>
-ATM management is a system  system where users can do the following actions:
+ATM management is a system where users can do the following actions:

 1. Login/Register <br>
 2. Create a new account